 Why Does My Leopard Gecko Eat So Much?

-OK, so they won’t die from overeating but if you still feel like they’re never full and wondering why does my leopard gecko eat so much, lets see why that might be.
+OK, so they won’t die from overeating but if you still feel like they’re never full and wondering why my leopard gecko eats so much, let’s see why that might be.

-Second thing to check is the nutional quality of their diet.
+The second thing to check is the nutritional quality of their diet.
 Everyone likes to treat their little guy now and then but just like those cookies I mentioned, some food is not very nutritious and that means it’s also not very filling.
 Your gecko will probably love waxworms, and might even develop a bit of an addiction, but they are very high in fat and won’t leave him full for long.
-Keep them as a treat and offer more of the staples like crickets, butterworms, mealworms etc and your gecko should be more satisfied and start eating a normal amount again.
+Keep them as a treat and offer more of the staples like crickets, butterworms, mealworms etc. and your gecko should be more satisfied and start eating a normal amount again.

 Lastly, consider your Leos age.
 You can’t really overfeed a young leopard gecko so let them have as much food as they will eat!
 Before they are full grown they are just like teenagers, eating everything in sight with no consequences.
 Don’t leave food lying around in their tank but certainly don’t worry about giving them a bit more than you expected while they are still growing.